juncture-digital/juncture/docs/quick-start.md

     This image is hosted on [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:The_Bug_Peek.jpg) and was runner-up for Wikimedia Commons Picture of the Year for 2021.

     Image controls are located in the top-left corner of the image and can be seen when hovering over the image.
-These controls support image zoom, rotation, full-screen viewing, and repositioning to start position.
+These controls support image zoom, rotation, full-screen viewing, and repositioning to the start position.
 Panning can be performed with keyboard arrow keys or by mouse click-and-drag.

     Image information can be seen when hovering the cursor over the info icon located in the top-right corner of the image.
-The Image information popover includes image title, description, attribution statement, and reuse rights.
+The Image information popover includes the image title, description, attribution statement, and reuse rights.

     ## Chitwan National Park, Nepal